 Table 14 summarises the characteristics of the 13 studies.
 Five studies included both hip and knee replacement patients,86 87 89 90 92 five included only hip replacement patients,91 93-95 98 and three only knee replacement patients.88 96 97 Two papers evaluated an entire enhanced recovery pathway,86 87 and the remainder evaluated components of a pathway such as: optimization of comorbidities (specifically morbid obesity),88 measures to reduce allogenic blood transfusion,90 91 local infiltration of anaesthetic,92 prophylactic antibiotics and other infection prevention measures,89 93-95 and physical therapy.96 97 The final study98 concerned the optimal timing of follow-up post surgery.

 The results of the 13 studies are summarised in Table 15.
-The types of costs, populations and tools used for eliciting utilities, and additional results for each study are reported in Appendix 8.
+The types of costs, populations and tools used for eliciting utilities, and additional results for each study are reported in Report Supplementary Material File 7.

 Table 14.
 Summary of studies included in the review